 according to certain national industrial property laws or regulations or regional or international industrial property conventions or treaties, the same patent application may be published at various procedural stages.
 For the purpose of this standard, a “publication level” is defined as the level corresponding to a procedural stage at which normally a document is published under a given national industrial property law or under a regional or international industrial property convention or treaty.

-REFERENCES
+the term “machine-readable” indicates that the contents of the document can be extracted by a machine.
+It is considered interchangeable with the term “electronically available”.
+Included within the scope of this term are images and PDF documents.

+the term “text-searchable” indicates that a particular component of the document can be identified.
+For example, the value of the abstract can be identified and extracted automatically by a machine.
+Included within the scope of this term are XML and JSON documents.

+the term “publication exception code” refers to a one-letter code which classifies why the particular complete patent publication is not available in machine-readable form at that time.

+NOTATIONS

-References to the following Standards are of relevance to this Recommendation:
+The following notations are used throughout this document:

-WIPO Standard ST.1 Recommendation Concerning the Minimum Data Elements Required to Uniquely Identify a Patent Document

-WIPO Standard ST.2 Standard Manner for Designating Calendar Dates by Using the Gregorian Calendar

-WIPO Standard ST.3 Recommended Standard on Two–Letter Codes for the Representation of States, Other Entities and Intergovernmental Organizations

-WIPO Standard ST.6 Recommendation for the Numbering of Published Patent Documents

-WIPO Standard ST.10/C Presentation of Bibliographic Data Components

-WIPO Standard ST.16 Recommended Standard Code for the Identification of Different Kinds of Patent Documents

-WIPO Standard ST.36 Recommendation for the Processing of Patent Information Using XML (eXtensible Markup Language)

-WIPO Standard ST.96 Recommendation for the Processing of Intellectual Property Information Using XML (eXtensible Markup Language)

-RECOMMENDATIONS
+<>: Indicates a placeholder descriptive term that, in implementation, will be replaced by a specific instance value;

+“ ”: Indicates that the text included in quotes must be used verbatim in implementation;

+{ }: Indicates that the items are optional in implementation; and

+Courier New font: Indicates keywords or source code

+MANDATORY DATA ELEMENTS

 An authority file is generated by the IPO and contains a list of all patent documents published by that IPO from the first publication onwards.
-It should also include document numbers which were allocated but for which no published document is available (see paragraphs 23 to 26 below).
+It should include the numbers of documents which were published but for which no document is currently available and may include numbers within otherwise used ranges for which no document was ever published, indicating the appropriate exception codes below.

-For practical reasons, an authority file may not include documents published during a certain period (not longer than two months) before the date when the authority file was generated by the IPO.
-This period depends on the document processing practices of the Office and, should an IPO submit a definition file as laid down in paragraphs 36 and 37 below, then it is recommended to indicate there the date of the publication of the latest document listed in the authority file.

-DATA ELEMENTS

-For each publication, the authority file should contain the following minimum data elements to uniquely identify all types of patent documents as originally published by the IPO:
+For each publication, the authority file must contain the following minimum data elements to uniquely identify all types of patent documents as originally published by the IPO:

 two-letter alphabetic code of the IPO publishing the document (publication authority);